ScottEKendall/JAMF-Pro-Scripts/JAMFSystemUtilities/README.md

 4. Computer Extension Attributes - Export all of the computer extension attributes
 5. Configuration Profiles - Export all of the configuration profiles to .mobileconfig files
 6. Export Emails to VCF - Export all of the email addresses to a VCF file, which can be imported into Contacts.app or other applications.
+7. Smart / Static Computer Groups - Export all of the smart and static computer groups:
+   - Smart Computer Groups will export the paramaters and criteria to a .txt file
+   - Static Computer Groups will export the members to a .txt file
+8. Export VCF cards of the members of a Smart / Static Computer Group.

 This script is fully multitasked, so will execute each task pretty quickly.
 It will create the folder structure for you and then download the items to the appropriate folders.